aleksandar-ivic/FestivalsWeb/README.md

 First of all, a few words about [last.fm](http://www.last.fm/).
 [Last.fm](http://www.last.fm/) is a music recommendation service.
 You use [Last.fm](http://www.last.fm/) by [signing up](https://secure.last.fm/join) and downloading [The Scrobbler](http://www.last.fm/download), which helps you discover more music based on the songs you play.
 [Last.fm](http://www.last.fm/) has its own [API](http://www.last.fm/api) for collecting data.

 This application collects data about festivals from the [last.fm](http://www.last.fm/).
 The data is collected by the [last.fm API](http://www.last.fm/api).
-But, before using services of [last.fm API](http://www.last.fm/api), XML Parser collects id of the festivals in Europe from [AudioScrobbler WebService](http://www.audioscrobbler.net/).
+But, before using services of [last.fm API](http://www.last.fm/api), XML Parser collects IDs of the festivals in Europe from [AudioScrobbler WebService](http://www.audioscrobbler.net/).
 Than those IDs are passed as parameters to [last.fm API](http://www.last.fm/api), which returns a festival.
-Data about festival is used to create domain objects of the application that are persisted into an RDF repository The application allows access to that data via RESTful services.
+Data about festival is used to create domain objects based on [Dublin Core](http://purl.org/dc/elements/1.1/), [Music Ontology](http://purl.org/ontology/mo/), [Friend of a Friend](http://xmlns.com/foaf/0.1/), [Basic Geo](http://www.w3.org/2003/01/geo/wgs84_pos#), [Timeline](http://purl.org/NET/c4dm/timeline.owl#), [EVENT](http://purl.org/NET/c4dm/event.owl#) and [TIME](http://www.w3.org/2006/time#) vocabularies of the application that are persisted into an RDF repository.
+The application allows access to that data via RESTful services.

 The applications contains two REST services.